-Section 254.365 of the Wisconsin Statutes requires that any person who possesses, uses, manufactures, transports, stores or transfers radioactive materials in Wisconsin must have a radioactive materials license.
-Effective August 11, 2003, the Department of Health Services licenses and inspects byproduct, source, special nuclear, naturally-occurring and accelerator-produced radioactive materials in Wisconsin (unless exempted).
+Wisconsin Stats. § 254.365 requires that any person who possesses, uses, manufactures, transports, stores or transfers radioactive materials in Wisconsin must have a radioactive materials license.
+Effective August 11, 2003, the Department of Health Services (DHS) licenses and inspects byproduct, source, special nuclear, naturally occurring and accelerator-produced radioactive materials in Wisconsin (unless exempted).

 License forms, WISREGS and other related documents can be downloaded from this website.
-The Wisconsin Regulatory Guidelines are the best source on information regarding licensing of radioactive materials.
+The Wisconsin Regulatory Guidelines are the best source of information about the licensing of radioactive materials.

 - Wisconsin Regulatory Guidelines (WISREGS)

 - Specific Licenses - New, Renewal or Amendment Application Forms

 - General Licenses - General License device requirements are detailed in Wis.
 Admin.
 Code § DHS 157.11.
 Wisconsin Admin.
 Code § DHS 157.12 requires registration of certain generally licensed devices and an annual fee.

 - Related Link to Informational Sites.
 For more information, call the Wisconsin Radiation Protection Section, 608-267-4789.

 - Information on the State of Wisconsin Agreement State History

 Wisconsin Admin.
 Code § DHS 157 details the licensing requirements and fees.
 Wisconsin Admin.
 Code ch.
 DHS 157 is divided into 15 subchapters.
 The following table provides a list of Wis.
 Admin.
 Code ch.
 DHS 157 subchapters relating to the regulation of radioactive materials.